Back to Glossary

 Track Terminology

-A Superspeedway is an oval racing track that is 2 miles (3.2 km) or longer, designed for high-speed motorsport competition.
+A superspeedway is an oval-shaped race track that measures at least two miles in length, designed for high-speed motorsport competition.

 Never Miss a Race!